sheplecjs/sheplecjs/README.md

 ### Hi 👋

-I'm an analytics and data engineer, recently relocated in the UK.
+I'm an analytics and data engineer.

 - I’m currently working on an attention mechanism based on a recursive Bayesian estimator implemented in PyTorch as part of an MSc capstone project